ember-admin/ember-cli-admin/README.md

 });

 ```
-To add users resource to admin dashboard, just setup users controller like this:
+To add users resource to admin dashboard, just set up users controller like this:

 ```javascript
 //app/controllers/users.js